Love Is a Many-Splintered Thing: Production

+Executive producer Al Jean described the episode as a nod to the 1977 film Annie Hall with Bart reminiscing about his life.

 Benedict Cumberbatch was cast for his role after having a meeting at the same studio where The Simpsons record their voice-overs.
 After hearing that there was an uncast role, he commented: "I said, 'I hate to muscle in here, guys, but could I record it?'
 Next thing, I'm standing in a room with all those famous voices: Bart, Marge, Homer, Lisa."
 His two small roles in the episode were not Sherlock-related; instead, he portrayed the British Prime Minister and Severus Snape, in a spoof of Love Actually.

+Zooey Deschanel reprised her role as Mary Spuckler after appearing in the season premiere.
+Musician Max Weinberg and writer Robert A. Caro appeared as themselves.

 Reception

 Ratings

 The episode received 2.0 in the 18-49 demographic and was watched by a total of 4.19 million people.
 This made it the second most watched show on Fox's Animation Domination line up that night after Family Guy, beating Bob's Burgers, American Dad!, and The Cleveland Show.

 Critical reception

 The episode was met with mostly negative reviews, with Robert David Sullivan of The A.V.
 Club giving it a D+, saying, "This is an unusually focused story for The Simpsons, but it's padded out by self-deprecating cameos and perfunctory, Family Guy-style celebrity impressions."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+She liked the Annie Hall parody but thought the joke went too far.
+She also thought the Homer and Marge subplot was added in to fill time.

 Rob H. Dawson of TV Equals said, "I just found 'Love is a Many Splintered Thing' to be completely boring and unsatisfying, is all."